Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Results

 \paragraph{Ablations on steering performance.} Our steering pipeline uses interpretable metrics to select both (i) a specific layer and (ii) activation subspaces within that layer as the steering target.
 To validate these choices, we compare steering interventions applied at different layers and across different subspaces using the same steering strength. \cref{tab:cluster_layer_ablation_steering_acc_ifeval} (top) shows that steering Delta-sensitive subspaces at Layer 20 preserves baseline IFEval accuracy, whereas steering Delta-sensitive subspaces in other layers leads to noticeable performance degradation.
 Next, \cref{tab:cluster_layer_ablation_steering_acc_ifeval} (bottom) shows that when steering is applied to random and high variance subspaces within Layer 20, Delta-sensitive subspaces yields the strongest performance, while steering random or high-variance subspaces degrades accuracy.
+Layer and subspace-level ablation indicate that high-variance, low-variance, random and uniform activation interventions degrade performance, whereas only Delta-sensitive subspaces preserve accuracy.